siw36/ansible-deploy-vcenter-vm/README.md

 This script will make sure all of the above is setup.

+# Wich script to use
+## prepare_host_user.sh
+Only the ansible user will be able to exec sudo commands without getting promted for password confirmation

+## prepare_host_group.sh
+The whole sudo/wheel group will be able to exec sudo commands without getting promted for password confirmation

 # How
 The following steps are taken to acomplish the above listed requirements:
 - A complete system update